gnujedi/comm-setup/README.md

 CopperheadOS currently has no support (and none planned) for Google Play Store, and only supports the Nexus series.
 They use the FDroid repository for adding applications.

+You really shouldn't be using Microsoft Windows or Apple MacOS.
+These operating systems do not respect your privacy.
+Use a GNU/Linux distribution like Debian instead.

 ---